openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/mxnet_specific/Convert_GluonCV_Models.md

 This document provides the instructions and examples on how to use Model Optimizer to convert [GluonCV SSD and YOLO-v3 models](https://gluon-cv.mxnet.io/model_zoo/detection.html) to IR.

-1. Choose the topology available from the [GluonCV Moodel Zoo](https://gluon-cv.mxnet.io/model_zoo/detection.html) and export to the MXNet format using the GluonCV API.
+1. Choose the topology available from the [GluonCV Model Zoo](https://gluon-cv.mxnet.io/model_zoo/detection.html) and export to the MXNet format using the GluonCV API.
 For example, for the `ssd_512_mobilenet1.0` topology:
 ```python
 from gluoncv import model_zoo, data, utils
 from gluoncv.utils import export_block